Deploy with Terraform

 You can play with it locally after installing the

 You need to create a Codefresh account and a Google account first.
-Then you need to create a Service account Key which will allows terraform to communicate with Google cloud.
+Then you need to create a Service account Key which will allow terraform to communicate with Google cloud.

-Add you service account json as a pipeline variable called
+Add your service account json as a pipeline variable called

 ACCOUNT_JSON_CONTENT.
 The content of this variable will be used